Articles of Infatuation

 P.S.
 Pronouns flipped?
 Same shit.

-Rachel Alarcio is a non-binary poet who was born and raised in the eternal summer of Los Angeles, California.
+Rayne Alarcio (they/them) is a nonbinary poet born and raised in the eternal summer of Los Angeles, California.
 Their work has been recognized by the Scholastic Art & Writing Awards, featured in two award-winning WriteGirl anthologies, included in Exposition Review, and displayed for millions of people in transit at Los Angeles International Airport’s Terminal 7-8.
-She is currently working towards her B.A. in English from Kalamazoo College.
-Find them @raechillout on Instagram.
+They are currently working towards their B.A. in English from Kalamazoo College.
+Find them @raynealarcio on Twitter/X and Instagram, and at raynealarcio.com.